Devan2120/IITH_CourseWork/README.md

 # IITH_CourseWork
 Work done as part of Courses in IITH

+IT - Information Theory

 LSSP - Linear Systems and Signal Processing

+IVP - Image and Video Processing

+PRML - Pattern Recognition and Machine Learning

 DSA - Data Science and Analysis

-IT - Information Theory

-PRML - Pattern Recognition and Machine Learning